tagazok/my-workshops/static-web-apps/tutorial.md

 <div class="box assignment">
 <div>
-Create two new Azure Function.
+Create two new Azure Functions.
 You don't need to create a new project, just create new function from VSCode.
 <ul>
 <li>One Azure Function to add a new Task  .
 </ul>